K-PaaS/application-platform-guide-eng/user_guide/development_application/eclipse_plugin.md

 #####  Add by “Add and Remove”

-1. Select the management server for application deployment from the “Servers” tab, right click and click “Add and Remove”.
+1. Select the management server for application deployment from the “Servers” tab, right-click, and click “Add and Remove”.
      ![](./images/openpaas-eclipse/image46.png)

 2. “Add and Remove” dialog box appears.
 This dialog box allows to deploy and delete applications in an Open PaaS environment.
-    List of applications that can be deployed are marked as “Available”.
+    A list of applications that can be deployed is marked as “Available”.
 “Configured” for applications that are already or expected to be deployed.
     Click the application to deploy from “Available”.
     Click “Add” to move to “Configured” and click “Finish” to complete application deployment.
-    For first deployment, there are several settings to do.
+    For the first deployment, there are several settings to do.
     ![](./images/openpaas-eclipse/image47.png)

 3. (For first deployment ONLY)
     “Application Detailed Information” dialog box appears.
-This dailog box allows to set the name of the application, the build pack URL, and whether to save the manifest file.
+This dialog box allows setting the name of the application, the build pack URL, and whether to save the manifest file.
-    Enter the name at “Name” input box.
+    Enter the name in the “Name” input box.
 (Default name is the current project name.)
-    “Buildpack URL” can be used as an registered option when you want to use a buildpack that is not supported in the platform.
+    “Buildpack URL” can be used as a registered option when you want to use a buildpack that is not supported in the platform.
 It can be left as a blank when there is no buildpack to use.
-    Check “Save Manifest File” checkbox.
+    Check the “Save Manifest File” checkbox.
-    Click “Next” button to proceed to the next page.
+    Click the “Next” button to proceed to the next page.
-    Click “Finish” button to reflect the current status and deploy.
+    Click the “Finish” button to reflect the current status and deploy.
     Click "Cancel” to cancel deployment.
     ![](./images/openpaas-eclipse/image50.png)

 4. “Execute Deployment” dialog box appears.
 This dialog box specifies the domain and subdomain of the application, checks the "Deployed URL", and sets the memory limit and whether the deployed application should be started.
-    Enter the “Subdomain” name.(Default name is the current project name.)
+    Enter the “Subdomain” name.
+(Default name is the current project name.)
     Select Domain.
-    “Deployed URL” will be automatically be combine the subdomain and domain.
+    “Deployed URL” will automatically combine the subdomain and domain.
     Enter the memory limit at the memory limit input box.
 (Default value is 512.)
     After setting, click “Next” to proceed to the next page.
-    Click “Finish” button to reflect the current status and deploy.
+    Click the “Finish” button to reflect the current status and deploy.
     Click "Cancel” to cancel deployment.
     ![](./images/openpaas-eclipse/image52.png)

 5. “Select Servicepack” dialog box appears.
 This dialog box can add or bind a service pack instance to bind to the application.
       Select the service pack instance to bind with the application.
-      If there is no wanted service instance, click “Add Servicepack” icon and create servicepack instance.
+      If there is no wanted service instance, click the “Add Servicepack” icon and create a servicepack instance.
-      Refer to [***5.6 Add Servicepack Instance***](#56-서비스팩-인스턴스-추가) for instructions on how to add servicepack instance.
+      Refer to [***5.6 Add Servicepack Instance***](#56-서비스팩-인스턴스-추가) for instructions on how to add a servicepack instance.
       Select the servicepack instance of your choice and click “Next” to proceed to the next page.
-      Click “Finish” button to reflect the current status and deploy.
+      Click the “Finish” button to reflect the current status and deploy.
       Click "Cancel” to cancel deployment.
     ![](./images/openpaas-eclipse/image53.png)

 6. “Environment Variables” dialog box appears.
-This dialog box allows to add, modify, and delete environment variables in an application.
+This dialog box allows adding, modifying, and deleting environment variables in an application.
       Refer to [***5.4 Application Instance Management***](#54-애플리케이션-인스턴스-관리) for environment variable add, delete, and modify.
-      Click “Finish” button to reflect the current status of modifying the environment variable and deploying.
+      Click the “Finish” button to reflect the current status of modifying the environment variable and deploying.
       Click "Cancel” to cancel deployment.
     ![](./images/openpaas-eclipse/image56.png)